lespicker/tachyons-one-page-scroll/content/products/africa-photo-adventure/index.md

 {{< figure src="/images/workshop/africa/ABiggs_09202011_Governors007.jpg" caption="" >}}

-### What is included
+### What Is Included?

+- Accommodation on a shared basis (single rooms available - please inquire)
+- Private meet and assist services at the airport in Entebbe
-- Bed and Breakfasts
+- Road transfers to/from the airports and the hotels
-- Full board accommodations
-- Soft drinks, beer and house wines
-- Airport / Airstrip transfers
-- Park Entrance Fees
-- Game drives in 4 wheel drive vehicles
-- Internal flights mentioned above
-- 3 freight seats on all the routes to cater for the additional weight
-- All transfers mentioned above
-- All domestic flight departure taxes
+- All internal air flights (with additional weight allowance)
-- All Known Government Taxes
+- All meals while on safari
-- 2 x days Gorilla trek permits

-### Not Included
+- Breakfasts at Boma Hotel Entebbe.

-- All alcoholic drinks, laundry and extras
+- All permits and park fees for the game drives and mountain gorillas.
-- All items of a personal nature
+- Private vehicles and drivers for all road transfers throughout the trip.
+- The current Tourism Levies and all relevant Value Added Tax or Government Sales Tax.

+### What Is Not Included?
+- International airfare and/or other transportation between your home and Entebbe, Uganda and back home from Kilimanjaro, Tanzania
+- Dinner/drinks in Entebbe on your arrival evening
+- Gratuities
+- Alcoholic Drinks
+- Laundry cost at hotels and lodges.
+- Visas, travel insurance, personal purchases (including curios, spirit liquors, telephone calls, etc.)
 - Any activities not included in the itinerary
-- All statutory increases beyond our control
-- International flights and visa fees
-- Gratuities to camp staff
-- Any Unforeseen Tax Increases

 {{< figure src="/images/workshop/africa/AndyBiggs_20150121_151811_MaraPlains186.jpg" caption="" >}}